E3SM-Project/Omega/components/omega/doc/design/Logging.md

 #### 4.1.2 Class/structs/data types

-No public data type is necessary for system to function.
+No public data type is necessary for the logging system.

 ### 4.2 Methods